tracel-ai/burn/backend-comparison/README.md

 ## Execute benchmarks with cargo

-To execute a benchmark against a given backend using only cargo is done with the `bench` commmand.
+To execute a benchmark against a given backend using only cargo is done with the `bench` command.
 In this case the backend is a feature of this crate.

 ```sh
 > cargo bench --features wgpu-fusion